shakkamakka/kanban-board/README.md

 **How to run the code**

-After downloading the master repository you can open the terminal at the root of the repo and run the code by first installing dependencies and then start the scripts.
+After downloading the repository you can open the terminal at the root of the repo and run the code by first installing dependencies and then start the scripts.

 - npm install
 - npm start